Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ### Quotes Inside Quotes
-You can use quotes inside a string, as long as they don't match the quotes surrounding the string:
+You can use quotes inside a string, as long as they don't match the quotes surrounding the string.

 **Code Example**
 === "Jac"